Paula Rego and Other Strong Women

-Who is Paula Rego?
+Who Was Paula Rego?

-Strong Women who Love
+Strong Women Who Love

 It was there that she met Victor Willing, seven years her senior, a famous painter and art critic.
 He was married but grew increasingly interested in Rego.
-According to Rego and Willing’s son, Nick Willing, when he heard the story of their first encounter as an adult, he realized it was “actually closer to rape.”
-Paula narrated to him this and many other stories in a personal film he made about her in 2017.
-He claimed that his mother opened up to him because he closely resembled his father, who was the biggest love and influence of Rego’s life.
+According to their son, Nick, when he heard the story of their first encounter as an adult, he realized it was “actually closer to rape.”
+Rego told him this story and many others in a personal film he made about her in 2017.
+He claimed that his mother opened up to him because he closely resembled his father, who was the biggest love and influence in Rego’s life.

-Strong Women Who Paint their Pain
+Strong Women Who Paint Their Pain

 Strong Woman Against Female Mutilation

 The family stayed in Portugal until 1974 when the national revolution forced them to move back to London.
-Willing died in 1988 and the year after Rego’s career took off as she went back to paint full time.
-She became involved in paintings with political undertones, especially by the end of the 1990s, when Portugal held an abortion referendum.
+Willing died in 1988 and the year after Rego’s career took off as she went back to painting full time.
+She became involved through paintings with political undertones, especially by the end of the 1990s, when Portugal held an abortion referendum.
 Rego produced a series of paintings touching upon women’s suffering, injustice, and fear, which she knew herself having had several abortions.
 She also produced prints about female genital mutilation to raise awareness about the problem and urge for action.